+Exclusions listed directly below apply to services described under Mental Health Services, Neurobiological Disorders - Mental Health Services for Autism Spectrum Disorders and/or Substance Use Disorder Services in Section 6, Additional Coverage Details.

-- inpatient or intermediate care services that were not pre-authorized by the Mental Health/Substance Use Disorder (MH/SUD) Administrator; - services performed in connection with conditions not classified in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association; - services that extend beyond the period necessary for evaluation, diagnosis, the application of evidence-based treatments or crisis intervention to be effective; - treatment provided in connection with or to comply with involuntary commitments, police detentions and other similar arrangements unless pre-authorized by the Mental Health/Substance Use Disorder Administrator; - services or supplies for the diagnosis or treatment of Mental Illness2, alcoholism or substance use disorders that , in the reasonable judgment of the Mental Health/Substance Use Disorder Administrator, are any of the following: - not consistent with generally accepted standards of medical practice for the treatment of such conditions;
+services performed in connection with conditions not classified in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association;

+services or supplies for the diagnosis or treatment of Mental Illness, alcoholism or substance use disorders that , in the reasonable judgment of the Mental Health/Substance Use Disorder Administrator, are any of the following:

-- not consistent with services backed by credible research soundly demonstrating that the services or supplies will have a measurable and beneficial health outcome, and therefore considered experimental; - typically do not result in outcomes demonstrably better than other available treatment alternatives that are less intensive or more cost effective; - not consistent with the Mental Health/Substance Use Disorder Administrator's level of care guidelines or best practices as modified from time to time; or - not clinically appropriate in terms of type, frequency, extent, site and duration of treatment, and considered ineffective for the patient's Mental Illness, substance use disorder or condition based on generally accepted standards of medical practice and benchmarks.
+- not consistent with generally accepted standards of medical practice for the treatment of such conditions; - not consistent with services backed by credible research soundly demonstrating that the services or supplies will have a measurable and beneficial health outcome, and therefore considered experimental; - not consistent with the Mental Health/Substance Use Disorder Administrator's level of care guidelines or best practices as modified from time to time; or not clinically appropriate for the patient's Mental Illness, Substance Use Disorder or condition based on generally accepted standards of medical practice and benchmarks.

-The Mental Health/Substance Use Disorder Administrator may consult with professional clinical consultants, peer review committees or other appropriate sources for recommendations and information regarding whether a service or supply meets any of these criteria.

-- Mental Health Services as treatment for a primary diagnosis of insomnia other sleep disorders, sexual dysfunction disorders, feeding disorders, neurological disorders and other disorders with a known physical basis; - treatments for the primary diagnoses of learning disabilities, conduct and impulse control disorders, personality disorders, paraphilias (sexual behavior that is considered deviant or abnormal) and other Mental Illnesses that will not substantially improve beyond the current level of functioning, or that are not subject to favorable modification or management according to prevailing national standards of clinical practice, as determined by the MH/SUD Administrator; - educational/behavioral services that are focused on primarily building skills and capabilities in communication, social interaction and learning; - tuition for or services that are school-based for children and adolescents under the Individuals with Disabilities Education Act; - learning, motor skills and primary communication disorders as defined in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association; - mental retardation and autism spectrum disorder as a primary diagnosis defined in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association; - methadone treatment as maintenance, L.A.A.M.
-(1-Alpha-Acetyl-Methadol), Cyclazocine, or their equivalents for drug addiction; - psychosurgery (lobotomy) - Substance Use Disorder Services for the treatment of nicotine or caffeine use; - intensive behavioral therapies such as applied behavioral analysis for Autism Spectrum Disorders; - routine use of psychological testing without specific authorization; and - pastoral counseling.
+Mental Health Services as treatments for V-code conditions as listed within the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association;

+Mental Health Services as treatment for a primary diagnosis of insomnia other sleep disorders, sexual dysfunction disorders, feeding disorders, neurological disorders and other disorders with a known physical basis;

+treatments for the primary diagnoses of learning disabilities, conduct and impulse control disorders, personality disorders and paraphilias (sexual behavior that is considered deviant or abnormal);

+educational/behavioral services that are focused on primarily building skills and capabilities in communication, social interaction and learning;

+tuition for or services that are school-based for children and adolescents under the Individuals with Disabilities Education Act;

+learning, motor skills and primary communication disorders as defined in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association;

+mental retardation as a primary diagnosis defined in the current edition of the Diagnostic and Statistical Manual of the American Psychiatric Association;

+methadone treatment as maintenance, L.A.A.M.
+(1-Alpha-Acetyl-Methadol), Cyclazocine, or their equivalents for drug addiction; and any treatments or other specialized services designed for Autism Spectrum Disorder that are not backed by credible research demonstrating that the services or supplies have a measurable and beneficial health outcome and therefore considered Experimental or Investigational or Unproven Services.